How to Successfully Select a Small Business Loan Broker

 Many brokers specialize in providing funding to specific industries.
 Suppose you’re in manufacturing, for example.
 In that case, it may make sense to work with a broker who has expertise in financing manufacturing businesses.

 A broker with industry-specific knowledge will better understand how your business works and what you may do with the funds.

 4. References and Reviews

-Objective, third-party opinions and feedback are far more valuable as many brokers will say anything to secure new business.
+Objective, third-party opinions are far more valuable as many brokers will say anything to secure new business.
 Positive reviews and references may make you more confident in your decision or steer you toward another professional.

 If a broker asks for an upfront fee, run the other direction.
-A legitimate broker won’t ask you for any money before they find you a loan; instead, they’ll charge a success fee at closing.
+A legitimate broker won’t ask you for money before they find you a loan; instead, they’ll charge a success fee at closing.
 If your business loan offer doesn’t close, you shouldn’t be required to pay any fees for applying.